 Travel

-Clapton and Homerton: Hackney’s Cool Kids on the Block
+Clapton: Hackney’s Cool Kids on the Block

 This post is part of my London Neighbourhood Guides series.
 Fancy visiting another area of London?
 Check out my other guides here, which all include information regarding the sights, history, charm, food and drinks of the area you’re curious about.